Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Introduction

 The Moving Picture Experts Group (MPEG) has approved two PCC standards \cite{emerging, gpcc_vpcc}: Geometry-based Point Cloud Compression (G-PCC) \cite{gpcc} and Video-based Point Cloud Compression (V-PCC) \cite{vpcc}.
-G-PCC edition 1 includes octree-geometry coding as a generic geometry coding tool and a predictive geometry coding (tree-based) tool which is more targeted toward LiDAR-based point clouds.
+G-PCC includes octree-geometry coding as a generic geometry coding tool and a predictive geometry coding (tree-based) tool which is more targeted toward LiDAR-based point clouds.
 G-PCC is still developing a triangle meshes or triangle soup (trisoup) based method to approximate the surface of the 3D model.
 V-PCC on the other hand encodes dynamic point clouds by projecting 3D points onto a 2D plane and then uses video codecs, e.g., High-Efficiency Video Coding (HEVC), to encode each frame over time.
 MPEG has also proposed common test conditions (CTC) to evaluate test models \cite{CTC}.

-For quantitative evaluations, CTC employs point-to-point (D1) and point-to-plane (D2) quality metrics.
+Deep learning solutions for image and video encoding have been widely successful \cite{liu2020deep}.
+Recently, similar deep learning-based PC geometry compression methods \cite{quach2019learning, wang2021lossy, adl, GeoCNNv2, Muscle, octsqueeze, voxelcontext, octattention, gao2021point, you2021patch, PCGCv2, wang2021sparse} have been shown to provide significant coding gains over traditional methodologies.
+Point cloud compression represents new challenges due to the unique characteristics of PC.
+For instance, the unstructured representation of PC data, the sparse nature of the data, as well as the massive number of points per PC, specifically for dense photo-realistic PC, makes it difficult to exploit spatial and temporal correlation.
+The current deep learning-based PC geometry compression solutions are all intra-prediction methods for static point clouds and fail to utilize inter-prediction coding gains by predicting the current frame using previously decoded frames.